mmbman/Katagiri/1986-05-31-Goldenness-of-the-Earth.md

 So [...]
 I constantly say, vow is to just form habits of doing small details in your everyday life.
 But a habit is constantly made with your desires, [and] a vow is a not a habit [made] with your desires.
 Living in vow is to do something, small things, carrying on forever, *without* any desires.

 That is a way to live.
-That’s why Dōgen Zenji says (in *Gakudō-yōjinshū*), “The way is that the buddha-dharma must be practiced just for the buddha-dharma.”
+That’s why Dōgen Zenji says (in *Gakudō-yōjinshū*), “The Way is that the buddha-dharma must be practiced just for the buddha-dharma.”
 This is called the Way, or the Buddha Way.
 The Buddha Way or Way is our gold.
-Where we should build up [human life], what is the destination, what is the gold?
+Where should we build up [human life], what is the destination, what is the gold?
 This is a way.

 And also Dōgen Zenji saying that the Way is that buddha-dharma is practiced just for the buddha-dharma means when you do *gassho*, just do gassho, for the gassho.

 Where is the door to peace?
 Right under your feet.
 It’s not a big deal.
 It is a really small, tiny deal.
 And also we have to carry this tiny deal *forever* – and under all circumstances.
 Beyond the satisfaction of your desires, constantly you have to carry it.
 For what?
 For living in peace and harmony with all sentient beings.
 This is a vow.

 At that time, whatever happens, you never drift in the ocean of human life.
 You can sail across the ocean of human life.